Tutorial

 ... )

-By default, GPSEA will perform one hypothesis test for each HPO term used to annotate two or more individuals in the cohort (see min_n_of_patients_with_term=2 above).
+By default, GPSEA will perform one hypothesis test for each HPO term used to annotate at least one individual in the cohort.
 Testing multiple hypothesis on the same dataset increases the chance of receiving false positive result.
 However, GPSEA simplifies the application of an appropriate multiple testing correction.

 Now we can perform the analysis and investigate the results.